Tech-FZ/tic-tac-py-tkinter-edition/README.md

 # Contribute

 Good at making icons?
 Wanna help translate the game so more people can play?
 Any other ideas?
 You're always welcome to contribute.
+NEW RULE: Before you can do that, you must comment on an issue or - if not yet available - open a new one stating that you will fix or add it yourself.